ska-telescope/ska-itf-te/README.md

 following command.
 `export TANGO_HOST=$(kubectl -n ${NAMESPACE} get svc ${SERVICE_NAME} -o jsonpath={.status.loadBalancer.ingress[0].ip})`
 please see `ska-mid-itf/resources/makefiles/spfc-register.mk` file with correct variable values to use as a guide.

+Please note:
+Before running any SPFC command please ensure that the TANGO_HOST variable is set.

 Once done, you can simply run the `make register-spfc --dry-run` to preview steps that will be taken to register the SPFC.
 Once satisfied with the preview, you can then `make register-spfc` to register the SPFC to tango DB.